strangerstudios/paid-memberships-pro/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.2.9

-An infinitely customizable Membership Plugin for WordPress integrated with Authorize.net or PayPal(r) for recurring payments, flexible content control, themed registration, checkout, and more ...
+A customizable Membership Plugin for WordPress integrated with Authorize.net or PayPal(r) for recurring payments, flexible content control, themed registration, checkout, and more ...

 == Description ==